Experts Exchange (EE) has become my companies go-to resource to get answers.

 The start of OutagesIO

-After moving to Arizona, I decided to build OutagesIO as an automated method of performance monitoring of Internet connections and the providers.
+After moving to Arizona, I decided to build www.OutagesIO.com, a fully automated method of monitoring Internet services and providers.

-Based on my own experiences, I felt that consumers and businesses could benefit from our take on this kind of service.
-As services do, it evolved and continues to and now does much more than simply Internet monitoring.
+Based on my own experiences, I felt that consumers and businesses could benefit from this kind of service.

 Why Experts Exchange is important to me

-I've learned that if I want things done right, I need to start it first, show an example of it so I can hand it off to someone that can clearly see what I'm asking and has the knowledge to complete what I need.
+I've learned that if I want things done right, I need to start it first and show an example of it so I can hand it off to someone who can more clearly understand what I'm asking and has the knowledge to complete what I need.

 I've been using EE for many years now.
-I've asked for the simplest bash code solutions to input, thoughts that could help me make decisions moving forward.
+I've asked for the simplest bash code solutions to looking for input, and thoughts that could help me make decisions moving forward.

-I've been given countless answers to problems where I would have had to hire outside help but was able to get it done on my own.
+I've been given many answers to problems where I would have had to hire outside help but was able to get it done on my own or with a team member.

 How EE members came to our rescue